tt1992tt/LenguajeABAP/README.md

-recolectar registros entre distintas tablas y dar la salida en un formulario (Smartform)
+uso del FOR ALL ENTRIES y salida de datos a traves de un formulario (Smartform)